AdaCore/training_material/courses/rust_essentials/080_pattern_matching/03_destructuring_structs.rst

 - Fields can be bound directly to names

-- Field order does not matter
+   - Order does not matter

 - Names may differ from field names